Flags and Configs

 Error Configs

-The ErrorConfig controls how error is handled in evaluate().
+The ErrorConfig controls how errors are handled in evaluate().

 from deepeval.evaluate import ErrorConfig